vashin1/SyncedUI/README.md

 * [Atlas](https://github.com/Cabro/Atlas/) The best version of Atlas, Atlas Loot, and Atlas Quest your going to find for the 1.12 client.

 ## Installation
-1. Backup your current Interface & WTF folders to a safe place.
+1. Backup your current Interface & WTF folders or make a new client (Recommended)
 2. Unpack the ZIP & replace your Interface and WTF folders with the ones provided.
 3. Rename the "your-account" folder to your account name in all caps.
 4. Rename the "Kronos" folder to the realm your currently playing on.